It's a New Day in Public Health.

 18. Do store brands need to be purchased when it says "least expensive"?

-A WIC client must purchase the least expensive brand of the type of milk, eggs, and frozen juice available at the store at the time of purchase.
+A WIC client must purchase the least expensive brand of the type of milk and eggs available at the store at the time of purchase.
 This may or may not be the store brand.
 If a cents-off coupon makes a product the least expensive brand, the WIC customer may choose that brand.Top of Section

 19. Can store or manufacturer's coupons be used with the WIC EBT card?

 Yes.
 Cashiers must honor all store or manufacturer promotions such as buy one, get one free; buy one, get one at a reduced price; free ounces added by the manufacturer; manufacturer cents-off coupons; and store savings card or customer reward card presented by the WIC customer.
-If a cents-off coupon makes a product the least expensive brand of milk, eggs, or frozen juice, the WIC customer may choose that brand.Top of Section
+If a cents-off coupon makes a product the least expensive brand of milk or eggs the WIC customer may choose that brand.Top of Section

 20. When WIC does not provide enough infant formula for a baby, can the WIC client receive more formula from WIC?